 Click HERE to save this how-to for later.

-- Breakfast.
-Around 8 am I eat breakfast.
+Around 8 am I eat breakfast, aka breaking the fast.
 And I eat a lot (just like dinner).
 Lately, we have been obsessed with eggs and breakfast sausage, so I’ll have that (probably 2-3 eggs and 3-5 mini breakfast sausage links) and as often as I can, sautéed greens.

-- Lunch.
 After breakfast, I’m done again until 12:30-1 pm.
-My goal is to always have a minimum of 4 hours between meals.
+My goal is to keep 2 – 4 hours between meals.
 I used to nosh all morning long, but have nixed this.
 Lunch is usually leftovers from the night before or a jumbo salad like the one I had yesterday.

 Question: Do you practice meal spacing?
 How has it worked for you?
 If not, are you interested in giving it a shot?